USD ($)

 Understand router on a stick configuration and concept based on a scenario of Cisco router & switch CCNA Lab at UniNets.

-What is Patch Panel in Networking?
+What is a Patch Panel and Where is it Used?

 Learn about the patch panels in computer networks.
 Find out how they organize and manage cables, improve network efficiency, and simplify maintenance.